Norman, Oklahoma USA

 Former Sooner QB and OC and now Tennessee coach knows how to win on Owen Field

-On a post-Thanksgiving Saturday in 1999, Josh Heupel — the JUCO transfer that mad scientist Mike Leach had found on a Utah mountain somewhere — was quarterbacking the unranked 6-4 Sooners in his first Bedlam experience.
+On a post-Thanksgiving Saturday in 1999, Josh Heupel — the JUCO transfer that mad scientist Mike Leach had found somewhere on a Utah mountain — was quarterbacking the unranked 6-4 Sooners in his first Bedlam experience.

 It was early in the game and the Sooners had a third down and long.